Euticus/phoenix-full-stack-work-sample/notes.md

 lib/fly_web/live/app_live/show.html.heex
 - added fields for instances.
 A very basic implementation (line 154-249)
 - added fields for deployment status info (see comment on line 52)

+### what I built
+- Made changes to graphQL requests to pull in more data
+- altered views to show the data
+- added broadcast features to the page

+### what I didn't build
+- Tests!
+I'd love to learn how to test LiveView properly
+- Really solid UI.
+There is a CSS issue with the instance data rendering which I did not take the time to fix.
+It looks a little janky, but gets the job done showing I can get the data to the page

+### how I'd determine the feature is successful
+- tests!
+I can write rspec tests but it seemed it might take too long to learn an elixir testing framework.
+Happy to learn this weekend though!

 ### Other notes about the assessment